17 Best Fall Activities for Families in Atlanta

 5. Navigate through a corn maze

 There are several nearby farms with corn mazes, where you can also enjoy games and activities including popcorn pillow jump, corn box, pony rides and more.
-Washington Farms in Watkinsville is home to a 6 1/2-acre corn maze.
+Washington Farms in Watkinsville is home to a six-and-a-half acre corn maze.
 Buford Corn Maze covers five acres.
 Try the Cornball Slider while you’re there.
 Uncle Shucks hosts haunted corn mazes every Friday and Saturday night in October.
 Children ages 12 and younger must be accompanied by an adult.

 6. Catch college football fever